 Cancer Registrars play an important role on the healthcare team for those who have cancer.
 They are the ones that synthesize an accurate summary of a patient’s diagnosis, course of treatment and disease progression.
 Their work supports care management and the path towards a cure for the patient.

 This position is basically a public health documentation expert.
 They create written reports that synthesize many sources of information including voice memos from health care workers and physicians.

 As you can see, there are many positions in the field of public health that can be achieved with an associate’s degree.
-The good news is that many of them are pretty high paying positions.
+The good news is that many of them are pretty high-paying positions.
 In fact, according to payscale, the average salary for an associate degree in public health jobs is $76,000.
 Studies show that those who have associates degrees in public health report considerable job satisfaction.
-As the field of public health growth there will continue to be new positions and ways to plug in.
+As the field of public health grows there will continue to be new positions and ways to plug in.
 As of now, if you are looking for a path that requires minimal education, is affordable, and can support the health and wellness of individuals and communities, an associates degree in public health can be a great path for you.